milesmcc/personal/PORTFOLIO.md

 Various projects that I have created, listed in no particular order.
 According to CloudFlare analytics, my projects receive more than half a million visits per month.

 * [PrivacySpy](https://privacyspy.org) — monitoring and rating privacy policies on a ten-point scale, so you can easily understand how your data is being treated online.
 (With Igor Barakaiev.) **Currently in active development.**
-  - [New York Times](https://www.nytimes.com/2019/09/24/opinion/facebook-google-apps-data.html): "Tip of the Week: Privacy Spy" (scroll down to see where PrivacySpy is featured) — "Privacy policies are long, boring and extremely consequential documents. \[...\] Which is why I am fascinated by Privacy Spy, a newly launched site that makes privacy policies more convenient and accessible.
+  - [New York Times](https://www.nytimes.com/2019/09/24/opinion/facebook-google-apps-data.html#link-6fea96a5): "Tip of the Week: Privacy Spy" (you may need to scroll down to see where PrivacySpy is featured) — "Privacy policies are long, boring and extremely consequential documents. \[...\] Which is why I am fascinated by Privacy Spy, a newly launched site that makes privacy policies more convenient and accessible.
 It’s a little like Wikipedia but for figuring out how a company is using — and misusing — your information."
 * [PolitiTweet](https://polititweet.org) — archiving the tweets (and publishing the deleted ones) of major public figures.
   - Threatened and hated by alt-right.
 (Report [here](https://politiwatch.org/documents/Polititweet/JoeBiggsEncounter.pdf).)